Ms Lyn Swinburne AO

 Ms Rosie Batty AO

 Rosie Batty knows pain no woman should have to suffer.
 Her son was killed by his father in a violent incident in February 2014, a horrendous event that shocked not only the nation, but the world.
-Rosie has became an outspoken and dynamic crusader against domestic violence, which led her to be named Australian of the Year in January 2015.
+Rosie has become an outspoken and dynamic crusader against domestic violence, which led her to be named Australian of the Year in 2015.
 Since then, Rosie has made the most of her position of influence, campaigning and advocating for necessary systemic and attitudinal change, to address the family violence epidemic.

-Rosie was named by Fortune Magazine as one of its top 50 world’s greatest leaders in 2016 and the most influential person in the Not for Profit sector on Pro Bono Australia’s Impact 25 list.
+She was named by Fortune Magazine as one of its top 50 world’s greatest leaders in 2016 and the most influential person in the Not for Profit sector on Pro Bono Australia’s Impact 25 list.
 She has also been inducted into the Victorian Honour Roll of Women and is a recipient of The Pride of Australia National Courage Medal.